Dwight D. Eisenhower Highway

 The section above the westbound lanes was not damaged, but will be demolished along with the rest of the structure.
 It might be a year until the overpass is rebuilt at a cost of $5 million.
 The overpass had been inspected in March 2004 and another conducted five months earlier.
 Both noted "some distress and deterioration" and indication trucks had hit it, but nothing severe to warrant closure.
 Early speculation was longwall mining to the east of the area in 2000, which damaged the Interstate, led to the collapse.
 It was determined that wear and tear and the history of damage from trucks was the cause.
 The westbound lanes opened before 6 PM on December 28, and the eastbound later that night.

 After evaluating other bridges of similar construction and age along the I-70 corridor, two more were closed on January 13, 2006 on Main Street in South Strabane near the western I-70/I-79 interchange and Sumney Road in Somerset Township.
 Both had been listed as "structurally deficient" and after inspections determined hidden and undetected corrosion of concrete, concrete-encased steel reinforcing rods, and cables, due to salt and water they were closed at 10 AM as a precaution.
 PennDOT will replace the Main Street overpass using a "design-build" contract to speed replacement, which will be completed around Thanksgiving.
-The Sumney Road overpass will be demolished and not replaced due to the light amount of traffic.
+The Sumney Road overpass was demolished and not replaced due to the light amount of traffic that utilized that road.

 Interstate 70 Ends